 or implied by these statements depending on a variety of factors.

-This broadcast is brought to you by 3B NEXUS who make no representation or warranty regarding the accuracy or reliability or completeness of any information provided and accepts no liability for any
+This broadcast is brought to you by 3B NEXUS who make no representation or warranty regarding the accuracy or liability or completeness of any information provided and accepts no liability for any

 loss arising from the use hereof.
 Any reliance you place on such information will be at your sole risk.